makerdao/governance-manual/governance/weekly-governance-cycle.md

 The Weekly Governance Cycle is formalized by [MIP16](https://mips.makerdao.com/mips/details/MIP16) and provides a predictable weekly framework for Maker Governance decisions.

-It works in conjunction with the Monthly Governance Cycle ([MIP51](https://mips.makerdao.com/mips/details/MIP51)) by enabling recurring decisions to be made that require quicker action than is allowed by the Monthly Governance Cycle.
+The Weekly Governance Cycle works in conjunction with the Monthly Governance Cycle ([MIP51](https://mips.makerdao.com/mips/details/MIP51)).
+It permits recurring decisions to be made that require quicker action than is allowed by the Monthly Governance Cycle.

 ### Weekly Governance Cycle Overview